SoftwareAG/c8y-docs/content/device-management-application/viewing-device-details.md

 #### To download a log {#to-download-a-log}

-Hover over a row and click the download icon, to download the log excerpt to your file system.
+Hover over a row and click the download icon <i class="dlt-c8y-icon-download text-primary"></i>, to download the log excerpt to your file system.

 #### To delete a log {#to-delete-a-log}